 [Edit: I added this point as an afterthought, since this isn’t obvious to many users.]

 1. Full power doesn’t increase coverage

 Mobile devices like phones and tablets have very limited batteries.
-To minimise power consumption their radios typically max at 15mW (12dBm), while access points max at 100mW (20dBm).
+To minimise power consumption their radios typically max at 15mW (12dBm), while access points max at 100mW (20dBm) on 2.4GHz and 200mW (23dBm) on 5GHz.
 However, WiFi connection is always bidirectional.
 It does no good if the client can hear the AP if the AP can’t hear the client.
 Have you ever been unable to connect – even though you appear to have good signal?
 This is the reason.

 The bidirectional connection is symmetrical.
 It doesn’t matter if the AP has a better antenna or is located higher up.
 The antennas and amplifiers work symmetrically in both directions.

 In WiFi the client devices decide which access point they want to associate with and when to switch to next.
 (This is contrary to the mobile telephone network, where access points decide which one will serve which client.)
 Many devices are very reluctant to roam to another AP.
 They hold on to the first chosen one even when there is a much stronger AP next to the device.
 Only when the connection breaks will they associate with the next AP – and keep that connection to the end.
 This results in clients using far away access points with poor connections.
 By lowering the transmit power the connection will break sooner and the client will roam to a better access point.